lamarquise/printf/README.md

 #### Pfelem List
 ft new pfelem():
-creates a new var of type pf elem, and populates it with the arguments passed to it (a str and a size).
+Creates a new var of type pf elem, and populates it with the arguments passed to it (a str and a size).

 ft pflist append():
-appends a pfelem to a pfelem list.
+Appends a pfelem to a pfelem list.

 ft str to elem():
-turns a string into a new pfelem with new pfelem, but not necessarily the whole string, only up to the len that was specified as an argument.
+Turns a string into a new pfelem with new pfelem, but not necessarily the whole string, only up to the len that was specified as an argument.
 Don't free cp in this func because it is stored in the linked list as the final output, str from which it comes gets freed right after, each link is added, but there is a new cp for each link, so don't free till printed with display.
+A few things added to accomodate the %n and %N specs, bit of a patch, but its near the end so it's acceptable.

 ft pflist del all():